1. The company's values do not resonate with you.

 We all want to succeed in our professional lives, and it can be demoralising to find yourself stuck on the first rung of the career ladder.
 If you’ve been in the same job for a while now, you may be starting to feel that you’ve hit a dead end.
 This can have a sizeable impact on your self-confidence.

-If you no longer feel challenged or feel as though you’re over-qualified for your role, it may be worth looking at other roles that can offer more stimulating projects and greater employee recognition.
+If you no longer feel challenged or feel as though you’re over-qualified for your role, it may be worth finding a new job that can offer more stimulating projects and greater employee recognition.